 Dr. Mark H. Crowell is a practicing mental health professional and senior faculty member at Freed-Hardeman University.
 Dr. Crowell teaches in both the undergraduate social work program and the graduate counseling program.
 As a past director of the social work program, he has successfully coordinated the program's national accreditation since 1981 and continues to assist with maintaining the accreditation.
 He recently opened his own clinic in Jackson to provide clinical services to individuals, families, and groups.
 Dr. Crowell is a frequent speaker on the subjects of grief and bereavement.
 He enjoys writing and is currently completing a book of stories about loss and recovery.
 He is a member of the Academy of Certified Social Workers and is a Licensed Clinical Social Worker.

-Secretary, Graduate Studies in Clinical Mental Health Counseling
+Secretary, M. S. in Clinical Mental Health Counseling

 Conita began her work with the Graduate Counseling Program in June 2000.
 She works closely with Dr. Mike Cravens, program director, and the graduate faculty.
 She will be your contact person and will be happy to assist you.

 Dr. Ryan Fraser